shaundai/shaundaiblog/content/blog/job-application-that-stands-out/index.md

 #### <b>Types</b>

-Two types of videos work best when it comes to job applications:
+Two types of job application videos:

-- <em><b>Project Demos:</b></em> short overview video of a project in your portfolio.
+- <em><b>Project Demos:</b></em> short (2-3 min) overview video of a project in your portfolio.
 You may or may not be on camera.
 In this video, you’ll walk through your completed project (not the code).

 - <em><b>Introduction Videos:</b></em> short video introducing yourself, talking about your professional accomplishments and personal interests, and explaining why you are a fit for the role (think cover letter, but in video form).
 You’ll be on camera for this one.